rahul-pande/rahul-pande.github.io/_posts/2017-11-10-google-analytics-does-a-website-portfolio-matter-in-your-masters-application.md

 ![](/assets/img/ga_raw_data.png)

+### Analytics
 You could do a whole bunch of analytics around this.
 Some points that I will be publishing at the end of this exercise are:
 - Do Universities look beyond the main landing page?
+- Comparing time spent on different posts and pages
 - It would also be interesting to see the box plot of the number of website visits versus University application outcome (admit/reject) and then check how much of the variation in the number of visits can be explained by the University outcome.

 If you have any thoughts on this, please let me know in the comments section!